HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: The edX course was nice and while short helped solidify some Node.js concepts.
 The course introduced a application and videos on how the application was made.
 I plan on going through the code on my own and then going through the videos an additional time.

+## 58: March 18, 2018

+**Progress**: Preparing for a long day tomorrow I spent a good chunk of the day learning about Bootstrap 4 and it's features, including, but not limited to:
++ Flexbox grid system
++ Cards
++ JavaScript widgets
++ A little bit of SASS

+**Thoughts**: While I've done things using the Bootstrap framework before it's all been trial by fire.
+I started a new course [Bootstrap 4 From Scratch With 5 Projects](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/) which I really think will give me a better understanding of the framework.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)